4.1. LwM2M Client Logic

 anj_core_request_bootstrap()

-Transitions to Bootstrap, unless already in bootstrap - this scenario is the only API-imposed restriction regarding forced state transitions.
+Transitions to Bootstrap unless already bootstrapping.
+This is the only restriction for forced transitions.

 anj_core_disable_server()